BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceBreaker.md

 We activate the LEDs (for visual debugging) and the UART (to talk with the system through a terminal-over-USB connection).
-We use 6144 bytes of RAM.
-It is not very much, but we cannot do more on the IceStick.
-You will see that with 6k of RAM, you can still program nice and interesting RISC-V demos.
+We use the 128 kbytes of single-ported RAM available in the Ice40up5K.
 If you do not have an OLED screen or a led matrix screen, you can comment out the corresponding lines in the file.

 There are other options in the file.
 Normally you will not need to change them.
 If you want to know, they